Badger (occupation)

 A badger was, in English, a term of uncertain derivation (possibly derived from bagger, a bag or person carrying one) for a dealer in food or victuals which he had purchased in one place and carried for sale in another place.
 The Oxford English Dictionary gives the earliest entry as being from Bristol in 1500, but there were bager(s)gates at York in 1243 and in Lincoln by 1252.
 It continued in use until the 19th century in Great Britain.

 The term badger was specifically applied to those dealing in grain for food, but was also applied generically to food commodity dealers.
 These included those dealing in grain for brewing (maltsters) or meal for bread-making (mealmen), while others specialised in butter and cheese.
 Other grains, beans, peas or even vetch were traded in years when wheat and barley prices were high.
-The legislation also referred to kidders, drovers of livestock, laders, and carriers.

-The primary statutes were 4 & 5 Edward VI, c.14, 'An Act against Regrators, Forestallers and Ingrossers', 1552, and 5 Elizabeth I, c 12, 'An Act touching Badgers of Corn, and Drovers of Cattle to be licensed', 1563.
+The primary statutes were the Forestallers Act 1551 (5 & 6 Edw.
+6. c.
+14), 'An Act against Regrators, Forestallers and Ingrossers', 1552, and the Corn, etc. Act 1562 (5 Eliz.
+1, c.
+12), 'An Act touching Badgers of Corn, and Drovers of Cattle to be licensed', 1563.
 These prescribed penalties against the offences of engrossing (speculative accumulation), forestalling (buying produce before it was offered in market), and regrating (buying and re-selling within the same market or within four miles).
 They required badgers to be licensed by three justices of the peace at quarter sessions and required them to be married householders, of 30 years of age or more, and a resident in the county for at least three years.
 Household servants or retainers could not be badgers.
 In some counties justices seem to have regularly imposed limits on licences, specifying the markets where badgers could buy or sell, the quantities they could buy or the number of packhorses they could use for carrying goods between markets.
+The legislation also referred to kidders, drovers of livestock, laders, and carriers.